Volume Calculator

 r is the radius, and h is the height of the cone

-Let's say you have a birthday party and want to do DIY cone-shaped party hats that will then be used as popcorn cones later during the night.
+Imagine you're hosting a birthday party and want to make DIY cone-shaped party hats that can double as popcorn holders later in the evening.

-If you decide to do cone hats with a radius of 7.5 cm and a height of 0.45 m, you can use the cone volume calculator to calculate the volume of each cone hat.
+If you design cone hats with a radius of 7.5 cm and a height of 0.45 m, you can use the cone volume calculator to determine exactly how much space is inside each hat.

 0.45 meters = 45 centimeters